George Mallory: Mallory and Irvine's last climb

-On 4 June, at 2:10 pm, Mallory and Irvine, using supplemental oxygen for the final half of their ascent, left Camp III at 6401 m and reached Camp IV on the North Col at 7010 m in 3 hours, at 5:10 pm, including about 30 minutes at a dump choosing and testing oxygen cylinders.
-That night, Mallory shared a tent with Norton, who had just returned from his summit attempt with Somervell, and informed Norton that if his summit bid with Somervell had failed, he had planned to make one further attempt with supplemental oxygen.
-Mallory elucidated that he went down to Camp III and recruited enough porters with Bruce's assistance for another endeavour.
+On 4 June at 2:10 p.m., Mallory and Irvine, using supplemental oxygen for the final half of their ascent, left Camp III at 6401 m and reached Camp IV on the North Col at 7010 m in 3 hours, at 5:10 p.m., including about 30 minutes at a dump choosing and testing oxygen cylinders.

+That night, Mallory shared a tent with Norton, who had just returned from his summit attempt with Somervell, and told Norton that if his summit bid with Somervell had failed, he had planned to make one further attempt with supplemental oxygen.

+Mallory returned to Camp III and with Bruce's assistance recruited enough porters for another attempt.

 He chose Irvine as his climbing partner because of the initiative and mechanical expertise he exhibited with the oxygen apparatus.

-On 6 June, at 8:40 am, Mallory and Irvine, set off in excellent weather from Camp IV, for Camp V on the North Ridge at 7681 m, accompanied by eight porters.
+On 6 June at 8:40 a.m., Mallory, Irvine, and eight porters set off from Camp IV in excellent weather for Camp V on the North Ridge at 7681 m.

 Both mountaineers shouldered modified oxygen apparatus, each carrying two cylinders apiece, and their eight porters, not using oxygen, took provisions, bedding, and extra cylinders.

-They progressed steadily and attained Camp V in good time, and shortly after 5 pm, four of their porters arrived back at Camp IV, with a note from the climbing party stating, "There is no wind here, and things look hopeful."
-The two climbers and their four remaining porters spent the night at Camp V. On 7 June, Mallory, Irvine, both using oxygen for part of their climb, and the four porters ascended to Camp VI at 8138 m on the North Ridge.
-That same day, expedition member Noel Odell and his porter Nema, in support of Mallory and Irvine, climbed to Camp V. Soon after they attained Camp V, Mallory and Irvine's four remaining porters reached it from Camp VI, and gave Odell a note from Mallory.
+They progressed steadily and reached Camp V in good time.
+Shortly after 5:00 p.m., four of their porters arrived back at Camp IV with a note from the climbing party stating, "There is no wind here, and things look hopeful."

+The two climbers and the four remaining porters spent the night at Camp V.

+On 7 June, Mallory, Irvine, both using oxygen for part of their climb, and the four porters ascended to Camp VI at 8138 m on the North Ridge.

+That same day, expedition member Noel Odell and his porter Nema, in support of Mallory and Irvine, climbed to Camp V.

+Soon after they reached Camp V, Mallory and Irvine's four remaining porters arrived from Camp VI, and gave Odell a note from Mallory.

-Odell's porter, Nema, was suffering from altitude sickness, so that evening Odell sent him down, along with the other four porters, to Camp IV.
-When they reached Camp IV, a porter known as Lakpa gave John Noel a second note from Mallory.
+Odell's porter, Nema, was suffering from altitude sickness, so that evening Odell sent him back down, along with the other four porters, to Camp IV.

+When they reached Camp IV, porter Lakpa Chedi Sherpa gave John Noel a second note from Mallory.

 Noel's filming location was above Camp III, on the ledge of a buttress at 6706 m on the Eastern Ridge of Changtse, which he called "Eagle's Nest Point."

 From this vantage point, Noel had a clear view across the head of the East Rongbuk Glacier, the ice slope leading to the North Col, the Northeast Ridge, and the North Face.

-Lakpa informed him that Mallory and Irvine were in good health, had reached Camp VI, and the weather was fine.
-Mallory's message reminded Noel of the locations and approximate time of where and when to look for them during their summit attempt, which they had previously discussed and organised.
-Mallory erroneously wrote 8:0 P.M.; he meant A.M.
+Lakpa told him that Mallory and Irvine were in good health, had reached Camp VI, and the weather was fine.

+Mallory's message reminded Noel of the locations and approximate time of where and when to look for them during their summit attempt as previously discussed and organised.
+(Mallory erroneously wrote 8:0 p.m.; he meant a.m.)